uandere/kaze_backend/README.md

 ## Description

-This project is the implementation of the Backend of Kaze project.
+This project is the implementation of the Backend of Renta (previously Kaze)  project - a realtor-free reantal marketplace that moves all property management to your phone.
+It makes use of public registries to automatically handle all the documents needed.

 ## Prerequisites